Nuclear Energy

 During the 2022 General Assembly, Senator Carroll filed Senate Concurrent Resolution 171, requesting the Legislative Research Commission to examine funding sources and research institutions capable of conducting a feasibility study of advanced nuclear energy technology for electric power generation in the Commonwealth.
 The resolution was adopted in the Senate but not the House.

 During the 2024 legislative session, lawmakers passed Senate Bill 198 (Carroll), Establishing the Kentucky Nuclear Energy Development Authority to serve as the nonregulatory state government agency on nuclear energy issues and to support and facilitate the development of nuclear energy in Kentucky among its provisions.
+The Governor vetoed the bill based on constitutional issues, however it was overridden.

 Energy and Environment Cabinet has been researching the latest technology on Advanced Small Modular Reactors (SMRs).
 Whether or not this research will lead to an expansion of this technology in Kentucky remains to be seen.